techcow2/Tips-Tricks-for-AI-Coder/README.md

 3. **Highlight Missing Elements in the UI:**
    If something is missing from your UI (e.g., an image, button, or text), use a screenshot to show its absence:
    - *“This screenshot shows the current UI.
 The ‘Add to Cart’ button is missing below each product listing.
-Please analyze the code and ensure the button appears in the correct location.”*
+Please analyze the code and make sure the button appears in the correct location.”*

 4. **Comparing Designs:**
    Use screenshots of designs from similar apps or websites as inspiration and ask the AI to replicate elements from those designs: